Desired State Configuration Overview for Decision Makers

 Configurations are designed to be easily read, stored, and updated.
 Configurations declare the state target devices should be in, instead of writing instructions for how to put them in that state.
 This makes it much less costly to learn, adopt, implement, and maintain configuration through DSC.

 Creating configurations means that complex deployment steps are captured as a "single source of truth" in a single location.
 This makes repeated deployments of a specific set of machines much less error-prone.
 In turn, making deployments faster and more reliable which enables a quick turnaround on complex deployments.

 Configurations are also shareable via the PowerShell Gallery meaning common scenarios and best practices might already exist for the work you need done.

 Desired State Configuration and DevOps

-DevOps is a combination of people, technologies, and culture that allow for rapid deployment and iteration.
+DevOps is a combination of people, process, and tools that allow for rapid deployment and iteration focused on delivering value to end users whether internal or external.
 DSC was designed with DevOps in mind.
 Having a single configuration define an environment means that developers can encode their requirements into a configuration, check that configuration into source control, and operations teams can easily deploy code without having to go through error-prone manual processes.

 Configurations are also data-driven, which makes it easier for ops teams to identify and change environments without developer intervention.